 A study of over 14,000 men demonstrated that irregularities in a gene called ‘sex hormone binding globulin’ (SHBG), found on the X chromosome, correlated with a 6.5-times-higher likelihood of the man developing low T.

-This may be due to the fact that the gene regulates a hormone that binds with testosterone.
-An overproduction of this protein may lead to a reduction in testosterone levels.
+This may be due to the fact that the gene regulates a protein that binds with testosterone.
+An overproduction of this protein may lead to a reduction in free testosterone levels (the active form of testosterone).

 Signs and symptoms you have low Testosterone